soualahmohammedzakaria/TikTok-Automation/README.md

 ## Disclaimer

-This tool is for educational and personal use only.
+This tool is for educational use only.
 Users are responsible for complying with TikTok's Terms of Service and community guidelines.
 The authors are not responsible for any misuse of this tool.